In a world where anyone can share their opinion on the internet, there’s a big need for journalists who can share accurate information.

 Recommended Plugin: WP Rocket (paid).

-Page Builder Plugin: A WordPress Page Builder Plugin is a plugin that allows you to create custom pages and posts with drag-and-drop builder.
+Page Builder Plugin: A WordPress Page Builder Plugin allows you to create custom pages and posts with a drag-and-drop builder.
 This plugin can help you easily create custom layouts for your pages and posts.

 Recommended Plugin: Thrive Architect (paid).

-Security Plugin: A WordPress Security Plugin is a plugin that helps you secure your website from hackers.
+Security Plugin: A WordPress Security Plugin helps you secure your website from hackers.
 This plugin can help you add a password to your WordPress dashboard, create backups of your website, and scan your website for malware.

 Recommended Plugin: Wordfence (free).

 Social Media Plugin: WordPress Social Share plugins allow you to share your website content on social media platforms like Facebook, Twitter, and LinkedIn.

 Recommended Plugin: Easy Social Share Buttons (paid).

 Email List & Lead Generation Plugin: A WordPress Email Opt-in Form Plugin allows you to collect email addresses from your website visitors.
 This plugin can help you add a form to your website that allows visitors to enter their email addresses to subscribe to your email list.